 How to mix: Turn the measure button to the left in order to choose the correct mixture for a spray bottle.
 Now gentle press the yellow mix-button (one time) and let the correct amount of multipurpose soap be added to the bottle.
 Add hot water to the soap mix, place the spray head on the bottle and tighten it.
 Now the mixture is ready to use.

-: Apply a couple sprays on the desired surface that needs to be cleaned and wipe off with appropriate cleaning tool (cloth, sponge, or scotch pad).
+How to use: Apply a couple sprays on the desired surface that needs to be cleaned and wipe off with appropriate cleaning tool (cloth, sponge, or scotch pad).

 Disinfectant Spray